 And my final tip?
 Leave them to cool completely on the baking tray before serving.

 - 3 medium parsnips peeled and ends chopped off

 - pinch sea salt optional

 Pre-heat the oven to 120°C fan/140°C/gas mark 1.
 Lightly grease three baking trays.

 Using a peeler peel the parsnip into thin strips and place in a mixing bowl.
 You might need to discard the woody centre of the parsnip depending on how old your parsnip is.
 Pat dry with kitchen towel.

-Add the olive oil, ground cumin and sea salt (if using) to the mixing bowl and mix well with your hands rubbing the oil into the parsnip.
+Add 2 tbsp olive oil, 1/2 tsp ground cumin and a little sea salt (if using) to the mixing bowl and mix well with your hands rubbing the oil into the parsnip.